graezykev/ts-eslint-standard-js/steps.md

 ### Install TypeScript

-Run this in the terminal to install TypeScript.
+Run this in your terminal to install TypeScript.

 ```sh
 npm install -D typescript